 Our friend Wilson Fitt is one of the sharper knives in the drawer and also one of the better seamen I know.
 He has made some admirable voyages, including a single-handed passage from Newfoundland to Scotland and a double-handed passage back to Halifax against the prevailing winds in April.
 (Wilson may be smart but he seems to have a strange and very rare disability that prevents him from reading calendars and pilot charts.)

 Be that as it may, Wilson made these very tough passages, on the plank-on-frame sailboat that he built himself, look easy, with almost no gear failures and absolutely no drama.

 In short, Wilson is worth listening to.
-Over dinner some time ago while we were discussing my in-progress Person Overboard Prevention Online Book he said something that really made me think.
+Over dinner some time ago, while we were discussing this Online Book, he said something that really made me think.